 For every child to enjoy, succeed and excel in physically demanding activities and competitive sport.
-We will provide opportunities for pupils to become physically confident in a way, which supports their health and fitness.
+Through our use of the Real P.E scheme, we will provide opportunities for pupils to become physically confident in a way, which supports their health and fitness.
 We will strive to ensure that every child exceeds their potential and the impact of our PE curriculum will allow our children to live a healthy and active lifestyle.
 At Greswold we provide our children with opportunities to compete in sport and other activities to build character and help to embed core values such as fairness, respect and team work.
 We work hard to ensure children understand exercise as part of a healthy lifestyle and have introduced initiatives such as The Daily Mile to promote this.
 As well as having expert sports coaches during lessons, the same coaches are also deployed during lunchtimes to deliver sports and games to children to increase children’s enjoyment of lunchtimes.
 Additionally to this, Greswold have established a link with local Solihull Moors Football Club who will provide a series of weekly football coaching sessions over lunchtimes.

 Children in Reception have a weekly session of PE where they participate in a range of indoor and outdoor activities.
 They learn how to move in different ways, balance, work in partners and as a team.
 Pupils have open access to the outside area daily and can develop gross motor skills through their chosen activities using the bikes / scooters, climbing up steps to the slide, running and jumping in a large space, stepping over tyres and balancing on logs.
 They have opportunities to dig and rake, lift heavy pans and pots, pour, stir and mix.
 Small groups of children develop core skills through following the BEAM programme.
 Fine motor skills are advanced through the use of Dough Disco and Squiggle While You Wiggle.
 The environment is resourced with activities to develop these skills further, for example threading, tweezers, pegs and a range of mark making tools.
 Children are taught how to use both large and small equipment in a safe and controlled manner, such as scissors and large construction toys.
 Children are encouraged and supported in independently selecting and dressing in appropriate attire for a given activity, for example wellies, salopettes, coats, painting aprons and PE kit.
 Children have access to toilets and washing facilities where they are encouraged to be independent in managing their own hygiene.
 We talk about keeping healthy through foods, sleep and exercise so in Reception the children choose their lunch option independently.